Slovakia: Notes

 Ak prezident Slovenskej republiky prijme demisiu vlády, poverí ju vykonávaním jej funkcie až do vymenovania novej vlády.

-If the president of the Slovak Republic accepts the Government's resignation, he will entrust it with the execution of its duties until a new Government is appointed.
+If the President of the Slovak Republic accepts the Government's resignation, he will entrust it with the execution of its duties until a new Government is appointed.

 On 14 Jan 1999 the National Council passed Ústavný zákon zo 14. januára 1999, ktorým sa mení a dopĺňa Ústava Slovenskej republiky č.
 460/1992 Zb. v znení ústavného zákona č.
 244/1998 Z. z. (= Constitutional law of 14 Jan 1999 with further Amendments to the Constitution of 1992):